Junqueira (footballer, born 1900)

-Durval Junqueira Machado (12 June 1900 – 12 April 1959) was a Brazilian footballer.
-He played in five matches for the Brazil national football team from 1920 to 1940.
-He was also part of Brazil's squad for the 1920 South American Championship.
+Durval Junqueira Machado (12 June 1900 – 12 April 1959) was a Brazilian footballer who played as a forward.
+He made four appearances for the Brazil national team from 1920 to 1922.
+He was also part of Brazil's squad for the 1920 and 1922 South American Championship.

+At the club level, Junqueira played for Uberaba SC, CR Flamengo, and CA Paulistano, participating in the club's tour for Europe.
+He ended his career after enrolling in medical school and spent most of his life in Orlândia, São Paulo.